randomessence/highlight.js-phpbb3-automatic-code-prettify/README.md

 The default syle of this mod is the `github.css` so edit it with a text editor and add this.

-**NOTE:** this is already done in the `github.css` in the mod. it is just to show how to apply it to other styles.
+**NOTE:** this is already done in for all css files in the mod. it is just to show how to apply it to other new or custom styles.

 ```css
 pre.inlinephs {